Saad200724/ZnPOS/replit.md

 ## Overview

 ZnForge POS is a full-stack Point of Sale application built with modern web technologies.
 It's designed for small to medium businesses to manage sales transactions, inventory, customers, and generate reports.
-The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence.
+The application features a React frontend with a Node.js/Express backend, using MongoDB for data persistence.

 ## User Preferences